What Are the Standard Working Hours in the United Kingdom?

 Working during night shifts and weekends is common in certain industries, but there are specific regulations to protect workers.

-• Night Work: Night workers should not work more than 8 hours in a 24-hour period on average, calculated over a 17-week period.
+- Night Work: Night workers must not work more than an average of 8 hours in a 24-hour period, calculated over a 17-week period.
+For work involving special hazards or heavy physical or mental strain, the 8-hour limit applies per shift with no averaging.

 Employers should ensure that night and weekend work schedules comply with these regulations to protect employee health and safety.